cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 ## Summary

 There was quite some content here but we've now covered all the basics one needs to know about installing packages.
+As always, I believe that learning new things comes from doing, so I urge you to play around with these examples.
+How would you install more libraries than one?
+What changes if we make the library header-only?
+How to install `dependent_project` too?
+If you are able to answer all of these questions, then, for my money, you understand this topic quite well!

-This process changes over the years and, just as we move to a more target-based build, we are probably also moving away from what is presented here and towards a more target-based install.
+The CMake installation process is not a thing cast in stone.
+It changes over the years and, just as we move to a more target-based build, we are probably also going to be moving away from what is presented here and towards a more target-based install.
 But as it stands now, I believe that what we've covered today is still the most popular way to install packages and can be found in most CMake projects in the wild with slight differences here and there, which, after this tutorial, should be easier to spot and understand.